cheddar-me/gouda/README.md

 Gouda is an ActiveJob adapter used at Cheddar.
 It requires PostgreSQL and a recent version of Rails.

+> [!CAUTION]
-⚠️ At the moment Gouda is only used internally at Cheddar.
-We do not provide support for it, nor do we accept issues or feature requests.
-This is likely to change in the future.
+> At the moment Gouda is only used internally at Cheddar.
+Any support to external parties is on best-effort
+> basis.
+While we are happy to see issues and pull requests, we can't guarantee that those will be addressed
+> quickly.
+The library does receive rapid updates which may break your application if you come to depend on
+> the library.
+That is to be expected.

 ## Installation